koudash/Endangered-Animals/README.md

 3. Animal fact: Animal common name, Other name, Scientific name, Habitat/Ecology
 4. Temperature: Country, Average Temperature, Temperature Uncertainty (Time Series data from 1750)

+App has been created to visually show the data in html.
+Link for downloading the temperature data by extant country for each queried animal is available.

 Following data analyses can be performed with the database:

 A.	Spatial analysis of Endangered Species and population by country can be done.